-The Stratos mission is to build open science initiatives into a successful movement that accelerates research outcomes
+The Stratos mission is to build open science initiatives into a successful movement that accelerates COLLABORATION AND EARLIER research outcomes

 Stratos was founded by Kristen Ratan and draws upon a wide network of experienced and talented people including strategic consultants, financial analysts, designers, product managers, software architects and engineers, and project managers.